Home » Diseases

 - Skin diseases: Approximately 5–10% of cats show skin diseases, with allergic skin reactions accounting for approximately 5%.
 Allergies to fleas, food, or environmental substances lead to Itching, skin redness, Hair loss, and secondary infections.

-- GastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. problems: Stomach problems with Vomiting affect approximately 10% of cats annually.
+- GastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. issues: Stomach problems with Vomiting affect about 10% of cats annually.
 Causes can be hairballs, Feed intolerances, infections, or serious conditions such as liver or pancreatic problems.
 Approximately 5–10% of cats occasionally suffer from DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. or other intestinalIntestinal refers to the intestine, the part of the digestive tract that extends from the stomach to the anus.
 Intestinal diseases affect the small and/or large intestine. problems.
 Causes range from changes in diet to parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans. infestations to Inflammatory conditions.

 - Heart diseases: Approximately 6–7% of all cats suffer from some form of heart disease.
 Presumably, it is significantly more (10–15% of all cats), as many cases go undetected.
 Symptoms often appear only in advanced stages.
 This shows how important it is to check the heart function before general anesthesia.